 A Power of Attorney is a written document that allows another to act on your behalf.
-Powers of Attorney can be “general” – allowing the person you name to conduct any business on your behalf — or “special” – meaning their power is limited to a certain action (for example, attending a real estate closing to sell your house on your behalf).
+These documents can be “general” – allowing the person you name to conduct any business on your behalf — or “special” – meaning their power is limited to a certain action (for example, attending a real estate closing to sell your house on your behalf).
+Call a Georgia Power of Attorney lawyer to learn the benefits of creating this type of document.